-Having one goal can help steer how you make your ad, while stuffing in too many objectives can confuse the reader so much that they move onto the next ad or ignore yours altogether.
+Having one goal can help steer how you make your ad while stuffing in too many objectives can confuse the reader so much that they move onto the next ad and ignore yours altogether.

 Keep your goal as simple as possible.
 Try one of these objectives: